meunaught/audio_visualizer/README.md

 # fft_musicvisualizer
 * Library Pre-requisites :
-  * Debian Based Distributions : libsdl2-dev libsdl2-image-dev libfftw3-dev
+  * Debian Based Distributions : libsdl2-dev libfftw3-dev
   * Others : Please check the requirements on their websites
   * Windows is not supported :)
-* Compile Commands : g++ fileName.cpp -lSDL2 -lSDL2_image -lfftw3 -o fileName
+* Compile Commands :
-* Input : The name of the song that you want to play
+  * make
+  * ./musico -f Song_Name.wav
 * P.S.
-Please make sure that you're inputing the correct filename with the correct extension(which is .wav if you are wondering :))
+Please make sure that you're inputing the correct filename with the correct extension (which is .wav if you are wondering :))